high-voltage transmission lines criss-cross Virginia, but are scarce on the Eastern Shore

 Alternating current (AC) is transmitted long distances at high voltages in order to reduce "line losses" associated with resistance and impedance.

 At solar facilities which generate direct current, inverters and transformers modify the electricity to the appropriate AC voltage for distribution/transmission.
 While light bulbs in a house are powered by alternating current, electronic devices which use batteries are designed for direct current.
-Traditional lead-acid car batteries provide a 12-volt supply to power headlights, while flashlights oprate off 1.5-volt batteries.
+Traditional lead-acid car batteries provide a 12-volt supply to power headlights, while flashlights operate off 1.5-volt batteries.
 Inverters allow a laptop battery to be charged from an outlet on a wall connected to the grip delivering alternating current.
+An inverter converts the alternating current coming from the grid to the outlet into the direct current used by a laptop.

-There are some long-distance (greater than 350 miles) High Voltage Direct Current (HVDC) transmission lines in Norh America.
+There are some long-distance (greater than 350 miles) High Voltage Direct Current (HVDC) transmission lines in North America.
 Unlike the more-common alternating current transmission lines, High Voltage Direct Current lines deliver electricity from one point to another but no customers can tap in and obtain electricity between the endpoints.
-No High Voltage Direct Current transmission lines are located in Virginia.

 Near the "load centers," transformers at substations step down the high-voltage in the transmission circuit (between 750kv-69kV) to distribution voltage (typically 35kV or lower).
 Near individual homes, transformers on power poles lower the voltage one final time.
 The wires from power poles to houses normally carry just 120-240 volts.